sjdvda/myt-usage-home-assistant/README.md

     scan_interval: 7200
 ```

-`username' Use the same credentials that you use to log in to [internetaccount.myt.mu](https://internetaccount.myt.mu).
+`username` and `password`: Use the same credentials that you use to log in to [internetaccount.myt.mu](https://internetaccount.myt.mu).
 If you don't know your username or password, contact the Mauritius Telecom Hotline.

+`scan_interval`: This will d

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc4NTU0NjY1MSw2NDE4MDEzNjVdfQ==
+eyJoaXN0b3J5IjpbMTA2MDIyMywtNzg1NTQ2NjUxLDY0MTgwMT
+M2NV19
 -->